AsukaShuuichi/save_holy/README.md

-Based on DSDFormer,and environment equipment is same as Vim.
+Just for savement.Based on DSDFormer,and environment equipment is same as Vim.